-Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures Management Finance Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) Potential impact: Possible closures and loss of service.
+Domain in the patient journey Potential risk status and likelihood ABC based risk mitigation measures Management Finance Describe the impact of the risk and score severity and likelihood (Negligible, minor, moderate, major, catastrophic) (Rare, unlikely, possible, likely, almost certain) A - Aspirational advice/best practice B - Basic minimum requirements C - Conditional advice based on the risk of high alert levels (1-5) and for those that may have a higher risk of COVID-19 related complications (see page 7) also consideration regarding local measures and local risk/threat levels Potential impact: Possible closures and loss of service.
 Severe impact to patient access.
 Reputational loss, wider impacts on dependents, psychological stress from financial uncertainty Likelihood of impact: Almost certain Severity: Major General mitigation measures (ABC approach) This risk comprises a number of key challenges that are difficult to mitigate against in the current situation.
 This may include the risks around the practice having the capacity to meet its business costs.
 Mitigating measures such as support from the central government (loans and limited financial support).
 Short term flexibility in loan repayments is available.
 It may also help to have open discussions with staff around working patterns and their contracts.
 Political and public support may also be helpful in expediting measures to urgently address this issue.
-Specific mitigating measures in the COVID-19 alert level 4-5 As above context of COVID-19 alert levels COVID-19 alert level 3 COVID-19 alert level 1-2 As above As above AS above Conditional mitigation measures for DHCW who may be at higher risk of COVID-19 consequences N/A
+Specific mitigating measures in the COVID-19 alert level 4-5 As above context of COVID-19 alert levels also consideration regarding local measures and local risk/threat levels COVID-19 alert level 3 COVID-19 alert level 1-2 As above As above Conditional mitigation measures for DHCW who may be at higher risk of COVID-19 consequences N/A